the-human-colossus-foundation/overlays-repository/README.md

 # Overlays Repository

-Welcome to the **Overlays Repository** – a community-driven effort to build and share task-specific overlays for the **[Overlays Capture Architecture](https://oca.colossi.network) (OCA)**.
-This repository enables contributors to create, share, and discover overlays that extend and enhance the functionality of Capture Bases and other Overlays.
+Welcome to the Overlays Repository, a community-driven project to develop and share task-specific overlays for the **[Overlays Capture Architecture](https://oca.colossi.network) (OCA)**.
+This repository allows contributors to create, share and find overlays that extend and improve the functionality of Capture Bases and other overlays.
+This is achieved by providing documentation and overlay definitions [.overalyfile](https://oca.colossi.network/specification/overlayfile).

+## What is Overlayfile?

+The OverlayFile is a custom, domain-specific language that allows you to create a definition of any given overlay programmatically.
+See the [Overlayfile specification](https://oca.colossi.network/specification/overlayfile) for more information.

+## Core Overlays

+The [OCA Specification](https://oca.colossi.network/specification/) defines 13 distinct overlays as a baseline for anyone who would like to build their own semantic stack.
+You can find the definitions of these overlays in the [core.overlayfile](/core.overlayfile).

 ## What is an Overlay?